byronbayer/Powershell/README.md

 ```

 ## RegisterProviders.ps1
-Registers resource providers in the passed in array if the provider is not registered already
+Registers resource providers in the passed in array if the provider is not registered already.
+get a list of resources available by calling `(Get-AzResourceProvider).ProviderNamespace`

 ```powershell
 $resourceProviders = @("microsoft.documentdb", "microsoft.insights", "microsoft.servicebus", "microsoft.sql", "microsoft.storage", "microsoft.web", "Microsoft.DataFactory", "Microsoft.AAD");